Oakwood Psychology Services provides evidence-based outpatient therapies for teens (aged 16+) and adults with eating disorders.

 Patients aged 18+ presenting with BMI < 14 should be referred to Cheadle Royal/Priory Inpatient Eating Disorders Service (0161 428 9511 ext 5070).

-Patients presenting with BMI > 40 should be referred to Choose to Change Specialist Weight Management Programme at www.choose-to-change.co.uk (01204 570 999)
+Patients presenting with BMI > 40 should be referred to More Life Specialist Weight Management Programme.
+Refer to their website for more information or to download the referral form.

 People presenting with immediate psychiatric risk should be referred to the Stockport Access Team (0161 419 4678).